ncatlab/nlab-content/pages/4/4/3/2/2344/content.md

 Along somewhat similar lines, in

-* Kevin Carlson, _An embedding of quasicategories in prederivators_, [arxiv](https://arxiv.org/abs/1612.06980)
+* Kevin Carlson, _On the ∞-categorical Whitehead theorem and the embedding of quasicategories in prederivators_, [arxiv](https://arxiv.org/abs/1612.06980)

-it is shown that $(\infty,1)$-categories can be literally embedded in "prederivators" as long as we allow *strict morphisms* between the latter (which is arguably somewhat against the spirit of derivators, but still interesting).
+it is shown that $(\infty,1)$-categories can be literally embedded in "prederivators" as long as we allow *strict morphisms* between the latter (which is arguably somewhat against the spirit of derivators, but still interesting), and that at the 2-categorical level the embedding is conservative but generally fails to be full on large $(\infty,1)$-categories.

 An introductory discussion aimed towards [[stable derivator]]s is also in